mowreee/googol-colab/README.md

    git clone <repo-url>
    ```
 2. Open the notebooks using [Google Colab](https://colab.research.google.com/) or JupyterLab:
-   - Upload the `.ipynb` files to Colab or your local Jupyter environment.
+   - Upload any of the `.ipynb` files to Colab or your local Jupyter environment.
-3. Follow the instructions in each notebook.
+3. Follow the instructions and activities provided in each notebook, progressing from hands-on exercises to the exam.

 ## Requirements